chrispyroberts/NN-Library-in-SML/README.md

 ```

 Now we are ready to define a layer of neurons.
-The following is a schematic for an MLP.
+The following is a schematic for an Multi-layer perceptron (MLP).
 Each layer has a number of neurons that aren't connected to each other, but fully connected to the inputs.
 So a layer is a set of neurons evaluated independently.
 ![image](https://github.com/chrispyroberts/NN-Library-in-SML/assets/98184754/c3e52b5b-84dd-42ef-8195-7a8752b7e994)
 [_source_](https://www.google.com/url?sa=i&url=https%3A%2F%2Fcs231n.github.io%2Fconvolutional-networks%2F&psig=AOvVaw1B_BaKk6xSWUrVt1jqfSak&ust=1710720817969000&source=images&cd=vfe&opi=89978449&ved=0CBMQjRxqFwoTCJCKueqB-oQDFQAAAAAdAAAAABAD)